jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Public-Network-IP-Service-Clause.md

-**This Service Terms is a valid agreement between the owner of the JD Cloud website (referred to in this Agreement as "JD Cloud" website: www.jdcloud.com) and you on matters relating to the EIP service.
-By stamping, clicking to confirm on the web page, or other ways to accept the Service Terms, including but not limited to the actual use of EIP service of JD Cloud without clicking to confirm the Service Terms, you have reached an agreement with JD Cloud and agreed to accept all agreed contents of the Service Terms.
-In case of any inconsistency between the text stamped by both parties and the text of Service Terms accepted and confirmed by clicking the web page or other ways, the text stamped by both parties shall prevail.**
+**These Service Terms are the effective contract concluded by and between the owners of the JD Cloud website (referred to as "JD Cloud" website in the Agreement: http://www.jdcloud.com/) and you on the matters related to Elastic IP.
+You select to accept these Service Terms by sealing, clicking to confirm on the web page or other means, including but not limited to actually using JD Cloud Elastic IP service without clicking to confirm, indicating that you have reached an agreement with JD Cloud and agree to accept all agreed contents of these Service Terms.
+If the text sealed by the Parties is inconsistent with the Service Terms confirmed on the web page or clicked to be accepted otherwise, the text sealed by the Parties shall prevail.**

 **For the Service Terms, you are reminded to pay special attention to the restriction and exemption terms, determination and handling terms of JD Cloud on your violations and breach of contract, and the selection terms of jurisdictional courts.
 Restriction and exemption terms may be indicated in bold or by underline for your attention.
 You should carefully read the entire contents of the Service Terms before accepting the Service Terms.
 If you have any questions about the Service Terms, please contact the relevant business department of JD Cloud and JD Cloud will explain the terms to you.
 If you do not agree on any of the contents of the Service Terms, or cannot accurately understand the interpretation of these terms made by JD Cloud, please do not continue the operation.**

 ## **1. Service Content**

-1.1 "Services" in the terms means JD Cloud provides you with the EIP service and related technical and network support services displayed on the website [www.jdcloud.com](https://www.jdcloud.com/).
+1.1 For the purpose of these terms, the "service" means: JD Cloud provides you with the Elastic IP service as well as related technologies and network support services displayed on the website [www.jdcloud.com](https://www.jdcloud.com/).

 ​1.2.
 The service provided by JD Cloud must comply with the provisions of the Service Terms.